MRes

 How will I be assessed?

-The taught modules are assessed by scientific writing assignments (such as reports, critical reviews, essays and journalistic articles), presentations, contribution to group discussions in seminars, and online assignments.
+Depending on module choice, the taught modules are assessed by scientific writing assignments (such as reports, critical reviews, essays and journalistic articles), presentations, contribution to group discussions in seminars and exams.

 Subsequent successful submission of your dissertation leads to the award of an MRes.